knpuniversity/blog/drupaler-learn-symfony.rst

 ===========================================

 I'm not a Drupal developer, but I *do* know **a lot** about Drupal 8.
-I know how the event system works, what a service is and how to work with them, and how the deepest and darkest of Drupal's request-response workflow looks.
+I know how the event system works, what a service is, how it relates to a dependency injection container and how the deepest and darkest of Drupal's request-response workflow looks.

 How?